Laacis/delivery_load_planer/README.md

 #### .py files
 Python files we are going to look at are only this project related, except views.py and models.py are in every Django project.
 1. **models.py** Models keeps the information of models used in the project and defines relationships inbetween the models and generated database.
 The hardest part for me was to write the model name Delivery_plan as it had to store delivery order sequence.
 I spend so much time on it that Idon't want to admit.
 WE didn't work much with JSON during the lections, so I had to find it out myself.
 The model.JSONField() was never used in the project but the Django documentation told me that it would probably fit my needs, so I had no other choice then useing it.
 I spend literally a few day's just to figure out how it works as it was consistantly returning me 500 internal server errors.
 After I spend 3 days without mooving a step further I noticed a misspelling that was ruining all the performance of the code, fixing that was the solution. ( Problems with misspelling is going to happen a few more times during the project, but it won't take me three days to find it) After I mastered the JSONField the project development was under a consistant flow.
-SOme models received significant changes from their initial structure, as the project developed into more complex as I planned from the begining.
+Some models received significant changes from their initial structure, as the project developed into more complex as I planned from the begining.
 By digging deeper into the details and designing the process of the registration of every element I had to add or remove some fields.
 2. **forms.py** This file contains Forms for the project, forms that are used by Django formating language and use CSRF tokens.
 The forms were located in the views.py but I exported them into forms.py file to make the views.py cleaner.
 Theres only tree Forms for Driver, Truck and Destination.
 These are the forms that have CSRF tokens and only custom styles are add to Form fields, to display them in the bootstrap style.
-In case registration of truck with other options of Max pallet and zones, files: forms.py and models.py need to be changed, as the options are hardcoded inside.
+In case registration of truck with other options of max pallet and zones, files: forms.py and models.py need to be changed, as the options are hardcoded inside.
 3. **util.py** is a support file with extra utilities for the program and had to hold the algorithm and other helpful functions from the start.
 But after some brainstroming, I decided to keep the pallets sorting and validation o client side, and to not putmore calculation on the server.
 As a result this file only contains two functions that check if the requesting user is a planner or is the reqeusting user a driver, returning a boolean value.
 Every time a page is reqeusted, the views.py checks if the user is Planner, it's used 30 time in the views.py that makes it the most important and most used function in this program.
 4. **views.py** the biggest file of the project is almost 840 line of code and comments.
 Half of the file is API endpoints, used by JS files....